Run a check

 Implementation Details

-The runCheck endpoint is implemented in the shared_router.py file.
+TherunCheck endpoint is implemented in the shared_router.py file.
 Here’s a brief overview of the implementation:

-1. The endpoint uses the get_check_schema dependency to parse and validate the incoming request data.
+get_check_schemadependency to parse and validate the incoming request data. - It then calls the

-3. The function checks if the user has access to the requested agent and validates the check configuration.
+celery_enqueue_run_checkfunction, which handles the logic for running a single check. - The function checks if the user has access to the requested agent and validates the check configuration.

-4. If everything is valid, it enqueues the check job using Celery.
+- If everything is valid, it enqueues the check job using Celery.

-5. Finally, it returns a JSON response with the check job details.
+- Finally, it returns a JSON response with the check job details.

-For more detailed information about the implementation, you can refer to the shared_router.py file in the Parcha backend codebase.
+shared_router.py file in the Parcha backend codebase.

 Available Checks